There are a lot of "best in legal" awards – but not many backed by data

 Some awards recognize firms based on staff size or volume of work.
 Others are based on client satisfaction.
 And let’s face it, some are won after paying a hefty entry fee.
 But there aren't enough based on data.

-Backed by our industry-leading patent database, Juristat's annual Top Patent Firms rankings are based solely on performance metrics.
+Backed by our industry-leading patent database, Juristat's 2022 Top Patent Firms rankings are based solely on performance metrics.

 Our database of more than 10 million pending, abandoned, and granted patent applications allows us to objectively analyze the performance of every law firm practicing within the USPTO – no call for participation or entry fees required.